Article

 Beyond LEGO

 These days, Watson has less time for LEGO.
-She left her job at Legoland to study architecture at Columbia University in New York.
+She left her job at Legoland to study at Columbia University in New York.
 Architects design real buildings.

 “Architecture is very related to LEGO,” Watson says.
 It will allow her to follow her passion and keep building!